-As Accounting Officer the Headteacher has responsibility for ensuring that the Academy trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes as well as estates safety and management, achieved in return for the taxpayer resources received.
+As accounting officer, the headteacher has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+The accounting officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where available.
-The accounting officer for the academy trust has delivered improved value for money during the year through:
+The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of governors where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
+The accounting officer for the academy trust has delivered improved value for money during the year by:

-- reviewing staffing structure and avoiding redundancy payments; - monitoring pupil performance to ensure that the significant investment resources and subscriptions has resulted in better outcomes for children; - checking spending is effective in supporting pupils with particular needs; and - conducting a best value review of service providers both from the LA and external which significantly reduced costs
+- · reviewing staffing structure and avoiding redundancy payments; - monitoring pupil performance to ensure that the significant investment resources and subscriptions has resulted in better outcomes for children; - checking spending is effective in supporting pupils with particular needs; and - conducting a best value review of service providers both from the LA and external which significantly reduced costs